global-system/DelphiEventBus/README.md

    - The base class for any event is TbtkEventObject.
  - **Filtering**
    - Events can contain filters.
-   - Filter values ​​are case sensitive.
+   - Filter values are case sensitive.
    - To declare filters, annotations of event class methods are used.
    - As a filter, functions without parameters are used that should return the filter value as a string.
    - Filters are identified by name.